adny-code/fastgrind/testcase/README.md

 # Fastgrind Test Cases

-This directory contains comprehensive test cases for the **Fastgrind** memory profiler.
+This directory contains several test cases for the **Fastgrind** memory profiler.
 Each test case validates different aspects of memory allocation tracking, instrumentation capabilities, and compatibility with various programming scenarios.

 ## Building Test Cases